memo-567/geogram/docs/API_feedback.md

 ## Migration Guide

-The centralized feedback API assumes data lives under `{contentPath}/feedback/` and uses signed NOSTR event files.
+The centralized feedback API assumes data lives under `{contentPath}/feedback/` and uses npub-per-line toggle files plus JSON event files for views.
 Legacy feedback locations are out of scope for this specification; new apps should not implement dual-read logic.

 ---